-There are a host of things that make us human–sentient thought, the ability to process and express emotion, creativity, language, and communication, among other physical and emotional identifiers.
+There are a host of things that make us human-sentient thought, the ability to process and express emotion, creativity, language, and communication, among other physical and emotional identifiers.
 Some of these characteristics enable us to excel in our professional careers and interpersonal relationships, which, according to LinkedIn’s Workplace Learning Report, is why training for soft skills is the number one priority of professionals.
 Yes, this is an article about soft skills.
 But it’s more than just soft skills.
-This article is also about the future of VR for soft skills training.
+This article is also about virtual reality.

 In PWC’s CEO Survey of Global Talent, “seventy-seven percent of CEOs say they see the availability of key skills as the biggest business threat.”
 When further questioned about the key skills mentioned, soft skills outweighed the demand for hard or technical skills.